 Optional HomeSeer Tools

 With the standard HomeSeer Controllers these are optional extras with additional costs, but in the PRO versions they are included!
-As mentioned previously in the "Plugin / App Support"l section" this means that it can be more cost effective to plump for a PRO version from the outset if you think that you will need these tools now or in the future.
+As mentioned previously in the "Plugin / App Support" section this means that it can be more cost effective to plump for a PRO version from the outset if you think that you will need these tools now or in the future.

 There are some key differences in the hardware between the HomeSeer Controllers.
 Some will affect the performance of your system, and others will give you extra features.

 The CPU (or Processor) is the Controller's engine.
 The faster it runs, the faster your system will run.
-The entry level HomeSeer Zee S2 utilises an ARM CPU whereas the larger HomeSeer Controllers offer higher performance Intel CPUs.
+The entry level HomeSeer Pi utilises an ARM CPU whereas the larger HomeSeer Controllers offer higher performance Intel CPUs.

 The other aspect of the hardware that affects performance is memory.
 The memory is split into two types - Flash and RAM.
 The basic rule (as for computers) is that the more memory the better, and you can never have too much!